stat545ubc-2023/collaborative-group1/troubleshooting-2.md

 ###ASSIGNED TO: Keren

-### ISSUE: To find out how many movie reviews there have been for each year without using group_by(), we can directly use count() on the "year" column.
+### ISSUE:The tally() function is primarily used for counting rows within groups, and it expects a grouped data frame as input.
+To find out how many movie reviews there have been for each year, we need to combine group_by(year) and tally().
+To fulfill the request 'without using group_by()', we cannot simply use tally(year), instead we use count() on the "year" column.

 ### SOLUTION: Directly use count() on the "year" column.